Lesie-23/Give-Ad-Hoc-insights-on-Consumer-Goods-Domain-/README.md

-#Conclusion:
+## Conclusion:

 This project gave me the opportunity to work through complex data queries and turn them into meaningful, easy-to-understand insights.
-It not only sharpened my technical skills but also improved how I communicate data in a clear and impactful way.
+It also strengthened my technical skills and data storytelling ability.